terraform-google-modules/terraform-google-sap/examples/sap_hana_svpc_simple_example/README.md

 This example illustrates how to use the `SAP HANA SVPC` submodule to deploy SAP HANA on GCP.

 ## Requirements
-Make sure you go through this [Requirements section](../../modules/sap_hana/README.md#requirements) for the SAP HANA Submodule.
+Make sure you go through this [Requirements section](../../modules/sap_hana/README.md#requirements) for the SAP HANA SVPC Submodule.

 ## Setup